gmontanola/trackco-slackbot/README.md

 # NPS Bot Track.co + Slack

-This simple Slack bot gathers new NPS answers from Track.co using it's [API](https://api.tracksale.co/) and parsing the results to a friendly format and posting to a channel.
+This simple Slack bot gathers new NPS answers from [Track.co](https://tracksale.co/) using it's [API](https://api.tracksale.co/) and parsing the results to a friendly format and posting to a channel.

 It runs on AWS Lambda and stores a little piece of data on DynamoDB.
 This project can fit the Free Tier without any problem.
+This started as a weekend project but I'll probably update it to improve my coding skills.

 ![Screen capture](https://i.imgur.com/C0J7nEy.png)